How to Find Similar Text in Two Columns in Excel (5 Ways)

 MID(text,start_number,number_characters)

-- At first, create a new column next to the previous columns (Column D).
+- First, create a new column next to the previous columns (Column D).

 - Then apply this formula in its top cell (D2):